 Retiring an Associated Party and Recording Historical Roles

 After adding all associated parties (active and historical) as per the previous step, retire any associated parties who are no longer active.

 1. Still in the Trust Workspace>Parties tab select the associated party to be retired with the tick box, and then edit the profile using the Cogs.

 2. You will now be given the option of entering a retirement date against the contact.
 Complete this detail and select save & close.

-3. To make the parties tab display only active associations by default, remove any access rights for retired associations - select the contact in the list using the tick box and then use the Cogs drop down to select the “Remove access”.
+Optional: If you would like to make the parties tab display only active associations by default, remove any access rights for retired associations - select the contact in the list using the tick box and then use the Cogs drop down to select the “Remove access”.
 This helps to prevent errors such as accidentally inviting retired contacts into Connectworks.